MariaTsantaki/FASMA-synthesis/README.md

 The MOOG configuration file is `batch.par` and its options are set from the `config.yml` file.

+# Contributing

+FASMA needs input to improve.
+Users are welcome to ask questions, propose a new features, or report a bugs either by opening an issue on GitHub or contact here: tsantaki@arcetri.astro.it

 # AUTHORS

    * [M. Tsantaki](https://github.com/MariaTsantaki)